A thermodynamic framework for non-isothermal phenomenological models of isotropic Mullins effect: Thermodynamic framework

-(The simplicity of the final formula justifies the presence of the factor $\frac{1}{2 \left. \dd{\orderparama}{\zparama} \right|_{\zparama = 0}}$ in the formula~\eqref{eq:7} for $\zparama$.)
-Consequently, \emph{the actual stress values at the primary loading path are identical to that for an elastic material with the Helmholtz free energy~$\fenergymecha$}.
-This is one of the design requirements discussed in Section~\ref{sec:introduction}.
+Since the first design requirement is that \emph{the actual stress values at the primary loading path are identical to that for an elastic material with the Helmholtz free energy~$\fenergymecha$}, we see that we fix $\left. c(\zparama) \right|_{\zparama=0} = 1$.